Nerdosth/web-scraping-mars-news/README.md

 # Conclusion

-This project demonstrates a variety of web scraping and data analysis techniques.
+This repository demonstrates a variety of web scraping and data analysis techniques.
 The final output is a collection of Mars news stories, weather data, and an analysis of the data collected.